 How You Can Help

 - Please continue to identify and manage lower-acuity complaints in outpatient settings, including urgent care, to help maintain ED capacity for higher-acuity concerns.
 Please see our Healthcare Professionals site for Resources for Community Providers.

 - Before sending your patient to the ED, contact our Mission Control team with as much notice as possible at 206-987-8899.
 This helps us plan for your patient’s arrival.
 In appropriate instances, we may be able to directly admit your patient to the hospital or arrange an urgent ambulatory clinic visit in lieu of an ED visit.

 - Please be aware that our inpatient PBMU has limited capacity for new patients.
-At this time, we are referring pediatric patients requiring psychiatric inpatient admission to appropriate facilities in Washington state, as needed.
+At this time, we are referring pediatric patients requiring psychiatric inpatient admission to appropriate facilities in Washington State, as needed.

 - An ED visit for mental or behavioral health typically involves an evaluation to determine if the child needs an inpatient psychiatric admission or is appropriate to discharge home.
 Patients and families should be prepared for potentially longer wait times.